 The majority of vape shops are great businesses that bend over backwards to serve their customer bases.
 The problem is that the customer base for a typical vape shop doesn’t include beginners.
 Many vape shops don’t deal in e-cigarettes at all; they sell more powerful devices intended for experienced vapers.
 Among experienced vapers, devices for direct-to-lung inhaling are most fashionable — and direct-to-lung inhaling is an experience that really doesn’t resemble smoking at all.

 Your best bet is often to buy your first e-cigarette online.
-In the United Kingdom, online vape shops such as Euro Vape have experienced success selling products geared explicitly toward beginners.
+In the United Kingdom, online vape shops such as Second City Vapour have experienced success selling products geared explicitly toward beginners.
 Vaping devices such as the eGo e-cigarette are perfect for beginners because they’re inexpensive and work with any e-liquid.
 Most importantly, they’re designed for mouth-to-lung inhaling.

 Why Is Mouth-to-Lung Vaping Best for Beginners?